-"Mutual Fund" means a "mutual fund corporation" as defined in section 131 of the Tax Act or a class of shares of such a corporation that may be established, recommended or referred to by the Manager or an Affiliate of the Manager to provide a Liquidity Event.
+"Mutual Fund" means a mutual fund corporation as defined in section 131 of the Tax Act or a class of shares of such a mutual fund corporation that may be established by the Manager, its Affiliates or a third party fund manager, or recommended or referred to by the Manager or an Affiliate of the Manager to provide a Liquidity Event and that is managed by the Manager or an Affiliate.
 Currently it is anticipated that the Mutual Fund will be the Maple Leaf Resource Class.

-"Mutual Fund Rollover Transaction" means an exchange transaction pursuant to which the Partnership will transfer its assets to the Mutual Fund on a tax deferred basis in exchange for Mutual Fund Shares and within 60 days thereafter the Mutual Fund Shares will be distributed to the Limited Partners, pro rata among the holders of Units of each Class, on a tax deferred basis (to the extent possible) upon the dissolution of the Partnership.
+"Mutual Fund Rollover Transaction" means an exchange transaction pursuant to which the Partnership will transfer the assets held in the Portfolios to the Mutual Fund on a tax deferred basis in exchange for Mutual Fund Shares and within 60 days thereafter the Mutual Fund Shares will be distributed to the Limited Partners, pro rata among the holders of Units of each Class, on a tax deferred basis (to the extent possible) upon the dissolution of the Partnership.

-"Mutual Fund Shares" means shares of the Mutual Fund which are redeemable at the option of the holder thereof.
+"Mutual Fund Shares" means shares without trailing commissions of the Mutual Fund which are redeemable at the option of the holder thereof.